 Patients who are severely ill with COVID-19 often have ARDS, so in 2020 many ARDS researchers quickly shifted their focus to the pandemic research response.
 They tested existing medicines, such as hydroxychloroquine, to see whether any helped to treat COVID-19.
 They also investigated patients’ long-term recovery from the disease.
 Other efforts include:

-- Clinical trials, which will test the safety and efficacy of a new stem cell treatment – meant to control the effects of overactive white blood cells – in a small group of patients who have moderate or severe ARDS
+- Stem cells: Clinical trials, which will test the safety and efficacy of a new stem cell treatment – meant to control the effects of overactive white blood cells – in a small group of patients who have moderate or severe ARDS

 Understanding lung inflammation